Bay College's Commitment to Community Success

 “We have critical improvement needs in building infrastructure, lighting efficiency and safety systems,” said Dr. Coleman during a recent Town Hall meeting.
 She went on to explain that the installation of new critical infrastructure systems is part of a comprehensive plan to reduce costs of operations through renewable energy, reducing the facility’s carbon footprint by installing boilers that are over 95% efficient, improve safety through new exterior lighting, and ensure a centralized security system that will lock down the campus with one button in the event of an emergency.

 “It will be a savings for engineering and construction costs by addressing all of the systems at one time- from heating and cooling to safety and security.
 The contractors involved will be predominantly local ensuring investment will remain in Delta County,” Coleman explained.

 Bay College is committed to community and student success, providing the opportunity for every resident of Delta County to earn a high -quality college education affordably leading to career readiness in high demand fields.
 “The community has demonstrated its support of Bay College in the past.
 Together we can make the future stronger,” concluded Dr. Coleman.

-For more information about Bay College and the millage request to fund the future, visit www.baycollege.edu/millage or contact Laura Coleman at (906) 217-4022.
+For more information about Bay College and the millage request to fund the future, visit the Bay College Millage web page or call Laura Coleman at 906-217-4022.